sertel/actris/papers/CPP21.md

   This program sends computation requests and receives their results in parallel, analogous to the producer-consumer pattern.
 It uses a lock to share the channel and a shared counter, that keeps track of the number of computations in transit.
-  The computation service can be found in [theories/logrel/examples/compute_service.v](../theories/logrel/examples/compute_service.v)
+  The computation service can be found in [theories/logrel/examples/compute_service.v](../theories/logrel/examples/compute_service.v).
+The definition of the list type and the weakest precondition for `llength` can be found in [theories/logrel/lib/list.v](../theories/logrel/lib/list.v)